Toward Accurate and Reliable Iris Segmentation Using Uncertainty Learning: Introduction

+However, there are multiple ocular components in the captured ocular image, including iris, pupil, sclera, eyelashes, eyelids, eyebrows, etc. These components have not only special spatial layouts but also their own visual characteristics.
+For example, the pupil is black and located in the center of the human eye.
+Iris segmentation separates the iris from ocular components and labels the rest components as non-iris regions.
+This one-vs-rest classification task encourages segmentation models to explore the contextual relationship from the spatial and visual perspectives.

-To accomplish accurate iris segmentation, some pioneering works are proposed based on extra prior knowledge, such as circular boundary assumption~\cite{daugman1993high, wildes1997iris}, total variance~\cite{zhao2015accurate}, low-resolution contour~\cite{sutra2012viterbi}.
-With the development of deep iris segmentation, researchers realize that it is feasible to achieve segmentation by exploring the intrinsic knowledge in the images.
-MFCNs~\cite{liu2016accurate} and FCDNN~\cite{bazrafkan2018end} provide an end-to-end solution for noisy iris segmentation.
-IrisParseNet~\cite{wang2020towards} proposes a multi-scale attention module and embeds it into the Unet~\cite{ronneberger2015u} to predict the segmentation mask and outer boundary simultaneously.
-These works gradually reveal the fact that intrinsic knowledge for iris segmentation is hidden in the local contextual aggregation.
-Recently, the visual transformer rises rapidly and shows an impressive performance in semantic segmentation task~\cite{liu2021Swin, zheng2020rethinking}.
+To model the contextual relationship, some pioneering works are proposed based on extra prior knowledge, such as circular boundary assumption~\cite{daugman1993high, wildes1997iris}, total variance~\cite{zhao2015accurate}, low-resolution contour~\cite{sutra2012viterbi}.
+With the development of deep iris segmentation, researchers realize that it is feasible to model the context by exploring the inner knowledge in the images.
+MFCNs~\cite{liu2016accurate} investigates the contextual information at multiple spatial scales and fuses the multi-scale features for segmentation prediction.
+FCDNN~\cite{bazrafkan2018end} explores the context in the noise scene and proposes an end-to-end solution for noisy iris segmentation.
+To learn the long-range relationship, IrisParseNet~\cite{wang2020towards} proposes a multi-scale attention module with three dilated convolutions to extract multi-scale context features.
+These methods gradually reveal that intrinsic knowledge for iris segmentation is hidden in the contextual relationship.
+However, their local convolutional kernels limit the context modeling for long-range dependencies.
+Recently, the visual transformer has developed dramatically and achieved remarkable advances in semantic segmentation task~\cite{liu2021Swin, zheng2021rethinking}.
 Different from previous CNN models, transformers employ a self-attention mechanism to explore long-range dependencies in the image and mitigate the limited context modeling problem.